Expert review and test of the Krix Epicentrix Mk2 Centre-Channel Speaker by Australian Hi-Fi Magazine. Free pdf download.

 For more information, contact Krix Loudspeakers

-Readers interested in a full technical appraisal of the performance of the Epicentrix Mk2 Loudspeakers should continue on and read the LABORATORY REPORT published on page 00.
+Readers interested in a full technical appraisal of the performance of the Epicentrix Mk2 Loudspeakers should continue on and read the LABORATORY REPORT.
 Readers should note that the results mentioned in the report, tabulated in performance charts and/or displayed using graphs and/or photographs should be construed as applying only to the specific sample tested.

 Laboratory Test Results